What has become of our food? – Farm pigs in western Jutland, Denmark. (Photo copyright © by Kaj Halberg)

-When Europeans migrated to the Americas, Australia, New Zealand, and elsewhere, they naturally brought pigs along.
-Descendants of these pigs have become feral in many parts of the world, e.g. North and South America, New Zealand, northern Australia, and parts of Europe, often causing considerable damage to the environment.
+When Europeans migrated to the Americas, Australia, New Zealand, and elsewhere, they, naturally, brought pigs along.
+Descendants of these pigs have become feral in many parts of the world, including North and South America, New Zealand, northern Australia, and parts of Europe, often causing considerable damage to the environment.

 The world population of domestic pigs is around 1 billion, making it as numerous as sheep and goats.

-In the Indian Subcontinent, most domestic pigs still resemble the wild boar quite a lot, but may have a piebald fur, like this one in the town of Bundi, Rajasthan, which is sharing the gutter with a resting zebu calf (top).
-Elsewhere, domestic pigs are usually more or less pink, with a rather scanty fur, like this one in Pokhara, Nepal (bottom).
-(Photos copyright © by Kaj Halberg)
+In the Indian Subcontinent, most domestic pigs still resemble the wild boar quite a lot, but may have a piebald fur.
+This one is sharing a gutter with a resting zebu calf in the town of Bundi, Rajasthan.
+The zebu is described on the page Animals as servants of Man: Cattle, banteng and yak.
+(Photo copyright © by Kaj Halberg)

 A favourite dish in Bali is babi guling (grilled piglet), enjoyed with rice, soup, and tea.
 (Photo copyright © by Kaj Halberg)

 Deep-fried pig feet for sale, Guiyang, Guizhou Province, China.
 (Photo copyright © by Kaj Halberg)